-15. Contract Liabilities (Special Assessments received in advance - replacement fund) - The Association recognizes revenue from members as the related performance obligations are satisfied.
+- 14. Contract Assets (Expenses paid in advance-replacement fund) A contract asset is the Association's right to payment for goods and resources already transferred.
+A contract asset is recognized when it has fulfilled a contract obligation before being entitled to payment.
+The balances of contract assets (expenses paid in advance-replacement fund) as of the beginning and end of the year are \$337,155 and \$0, respectively. - 15.
+Contract Liabilities (Special Assessments received in advance replacement fund) The Association recognizes revenue from members as the related performance obligations are satisfied.
 A contract liability (special assessments received in advance-special assessment fund) is recorded when the Association has the right to receive payment in advance of the satisfaction of performance obligations related to special assessments.
-The balance of contract liabilities (special assessments received in advance-special assessments received in advance-special assessments received in advance-special assessment fund) as of the beginning and end of the year are \$100,000 and \$32,327, respectively.
+The balance of contract liabilities (special assessments received in advance-special assessment fund) as of the beginning and end of the year is \$32,327.